0glabs/0g-da-client/docs/spec/data-model.md

 type BlobRequestHeader struct {
 	// BlobSize is the size of the original data in bytes BlobSize uint32
-	// For a blob to be accepted by EigenDA, it satisfies the AdversaryThreshold of each quorum contained in SecurityParams SecurityParams []SecurityParam
+	// For a blob to be accepted by ZGDA, it satisfies the AdversaryThreshold of each quorum contained in SecurityParams SecurityParams []SecurityParam
 }
 ```